Impact of noise on inverse design: The case of NMR spectra matching: Theory Methods

 \subsection{Elucidation performance curves}

 To analyse the spectra matching elucidation accuracy, we systematically control the number of possible candidates $N$ and the accuracy of chemical shifts, respectively.
 For each constitutional isomer set, we choose 10$\%$ as queries and 90$\%$ as search pool, respectively.
 Next, we randomly sample $N$ spectra from the search pool, including the query spectrum.
 Each sample size is drawn ten times and the Top-1 accuracy averaged across all runs.
 To control the accuracy of chemical shifts, we apply Gaussian white noise (up to 1 or 10 $\sigma$ for \hiso and \ciso, respectively) or use the machine learning error as a function of training set size (c.f.
 SI Fig.5 for learning curves).
-For each $N$ and chemical shift accuracy, results are presented as elucidation performance curves (c.f.
-Fig.\ref{fig:synth_overview}~a-b)), showing the elucidation success as a function of chemical shift accuracy in terms of mean absolute error (MAE).
+For each $N$ and chemical shift accuracy, results are presented as elucidation performance curves, showing the elucidation success as a function of chemical shift accuracy in terms of mean absolute deviation (MAD) for Gaussian noise (c.f.
+Fig.\ref{fig:synth_overview}~a-b)) or mean absolute error (MAE) for machine learning predictions (c.f.
+Fig.\ref{fig:ml}).